 At the Cincinnati Zingarelli Law Office, we have helped dozens of small-business clients manage debt and finance problems.
 We work with retailers, construction companies, contractors and subcontractors, residential and commercial landlords, professional organizations, and other businesses in Hamilton County and throughout southwest Ohio and northern Kentucky.
 Our debt attorneys have years of bankruptcy experience.The firm’s founder, Nick Zingarelli has over a decade of experience representing small businesses in bankruptcy matters, and has published multiple books on business bankruptcy and debt resolution.

 We will apply years of experience and legal skills to protect your company’s financial interests.
-Contact our debt relief law firm today to schedule a consultation at one of our offices in downtown Cincinnati, Hyde Park, or West Chester, Ohio.
+Contact our debt relief law firm today to schedule a consultation at our office in downtown Cincinnati, Ohio.

 If your business is facing cash flow or debt issues, we can conduct a small-business analysis to determine your business’s past and future feasibility.
 By completing a means test and examining profit and loss statements, we can determine: